kwaldenphd/elements-of-computing/book/06-data-wrangling/18-application.md

 **Q1C: Develop a Python program that implements your Q1B outline.
 Answer to this question includes code + comments.**

-**Q1D: Calculate at least 3 summary or descriptive statistics for your dataset.
-At least one of these programs should include a `.groupby()` or filtering operation.
-Answer to this question includes code + comments.**

-**Q1E: What challenges did you encounter?
+**Q1D: What challenges did you encounter?
 How did you approach solving them?**